 Permabond’s history of developing and manufacturing engineering adhesives spans seven decades and three continents.
 Today, Permabond Engineering Adhesives Ltd (Europe & Asia) and Permabond LLC (Americas) provide technological solutions to engineers all over the world, with offices and facilities in America, Asia, and Europe, backed by a high-tech ISO 9001 certified production plant in Europe.

-Permabond’s first moments started in the UK, early in the 1960s.
-For years, manufacturers had no choice but to rely on mechanical means of locking nuts and bolts.
-The high rate of failure due to equipment vibrations required a more reliable means of locking fasteners on equipment and finished goods.
+Permabond’s story began in the UK, early in the 1960s.
+For years, manufacturers had had no choice but to rely on mechanical means of locking nuts and bolts.
+However, their high rate of failure due to equipment vibrations required a more reliable means of locking fasteners on equipment and finished goods.

 Chemists at Borden Chemicals (UK) seized this opportunity to develop a special anaerobic adhesive sealant that cured to a solid plastic when used between metal surfaces in the absence of oxygen.
 As predicted, these adhesives were well received by the manufacturing sector, and business expanded rapidly.